John Caddy: Career

 John Caddy’s upbringing in northern Minnesota was nature-saturated, and as a teacher and poet his work has ever reflected these beginnings.
 During the 1960s and 70s he began a long career as a teacher of writing, working with students ranging from kindergarten through graduate school, in over 800 schools.
 To recognize his 35 years of teaching as a resident artist, Caddy received the 1997 Sally Ordway Irvine Award for Arts Education.

 Caddy had long used poetry and other art forms in his environmental teaching, and in the mid-1990s, he began his Self Expressing Earth program.
-Among other things, SEE offered immensely successful workshops for teaching artists, naturalists and classroom teachers.
+Among other things, SEE offered workshops for teaching artists, naturalists and classroom teachers.
 These were week-long events, taught in residential environmental ed camps.
-They were not just about art and the environment, they were deep, experiential immersions in both, and many participants reported that these weeks were life-changing.
+Many participants reported that the weeks spent in the camps were life-changing.

 In 1994, shortly before establishing his SEE program, Caddy suffered a stroke, and he was then hemiplegic, paralyzed on his left side.
 In his own words: “In 1994 I suffered a stroke, and was elated to find myself alive, somewhat sensible, and still capable of making poems....
 [When I] came home to the land, I was freshly amazed by beauty; in my absence, green had learned a thousand new names....
 After stroke therapy, I decided to spend the rest of my allotted time writing and sharing poems of celebration and helping people recover their intuitive connections with Earth.”